widgetface/model_of_life_take-home-exercise/README.md

 ## Analysis of DNA sequence analysis report

-1. Of the 200 DNA sequences provided, 8 were found to contain letters other than A,T,G or C. This indicates that in those cases sequencing errors, ambiguous identification or base modifications (e.g 5-methylcytosine (5mC)) may have occurred.
+### Overview of DNA sequences

-2. Overall the DNA sequences appear to be enriched in guanine (G) and cytosine (C) bases:
+Of the 200 DNA sequences provided, 8 were found to contain letters other than A,T,G or C. This indicates that in those cases sequencing errors, ambiguous identification or base modifications (e.g 5-methylcytosine (5mC)) may have occurred.

-(58281 + 55556)/ 192000 = 59.3% GC content
+Overall the DNA sequences appear to be enriched in guanine (G) and cytosine (C) bases, having a GC content of 59.3% GC ((58281 + 55556)/ 192000).

 This could  occur for many reasons including: